-Although we continue to focus a substantial amount of our efforts on the commercialization of Auryxia and in the event our FDRR is accepted by the FDA, to pursue our appeal for vadadustat in the U.S. with the FDA, including through the appeal process, a key element of our long-term growth strategy is to develop additional product candidates and acquire, in-license, develop and/or market additional products and product candidates.
+Although we continue to focus a substantial amount of our efforts on the commercialization of Auryxia and to pursue our appeal for vadadustat in the U.S. with the FDA and to seek regulatory approval for vadadustat in other territories, a key element of our long-term growth strategy is to develop additional product candidates and acquire, in-license, develop and/or market additional products and product candidates.